 Toddler in mirror

 If you see that your child is about to go into meltdown mode, then distract them as soon as you can!
-This means changing the subject so that they forget about what they were upset about before.
-Luckily for you, kids have short attention spans and will likely switch gears within seconds.
+This means changing the subject so they forget about what they were upset about.
+Luckily for you, kids have short attention spans and will likely switch gears within moments.
 For example, if you’re about to face a breakdown in the grocery store, then ask your child to help you pick out a type of cookie mix to get.
-That way they are involved with shopping and forget about the candy that they wanted.
+That way they are involved with shopping and forget about the candy they wanted.

-Sometimes tantrums can go on for a while, and if you don’t want everyone around you to deal with it with you, then remove your child from the situation.
-Sure this might mean setting your grocery cart to the side while you go sit in the car with your son or daughter, but it will be worth it.
+Sometimes tantrums can go on for a while.
+If you don’t want everyone around you to deal with it with you, then remove your child from the situation.
+This might mean you have to sit your grocery cart to the side while you go sit in the car with your son or daughter, but it will be worth it.
 Kids can’t remove themselves from the situation, so sometimes they need their parents to do it for them.

 6. Tend to Basic Needs

-If your child is hungry, thirsty, tired or needs to go to the bathroom, then you need to make sure those things are tended to.
-Offer them some water, ask if they need to go to the bathroom and ask if they are hungry.
-Sometimes children just let their basic needs affect their emotions without you realizing it.
-By tending to their basic needs you can eliminate those from reasons why the tantrum is taking place.
+If your child is hungry, thirsty, tired, or needs to go to the bathroom, then you need to make sure those things are taken care of.
+Offer them some water, ask if they need to go to the bathroom, and ask if they are hungry.
+Sometimes children just let their basic needs affect their emotions.
+Adults do it, too!
+By tending to your child’s basic needs, you can eliminate those from reasons why the tantrum is happening.

 Some tantrums are the result of kids not being able to communicate to parents what is wrong.
-Since their vocabulary in a 2 or 3 year old isn’t exactly expansive, you need to find other ways for your child to communicate with you.
+Since the vocabulary of a 2 or 3 year old isn’t exactly expansive, you need to find other ways for your child to communicate with you.

 One great way to get them to tell you what is wrong is by saying “show me” to them.
 Then they can show you what it is that they want so you know why the tantrum is going on.
-It’s also an option to teach your child some basic words in sign language so that they can communicate without having to use words.
+You could also teach your child some basic words in sign language so that they can communicate without having to use words.

-These tips on toddler tantrums can help you get through even the worst of tantrums so that you maintain peace of mind and don’t lose control.
+These tips on toddler tantrums can help you get through even the worst of tantrums so that you can maintain peace of mind and not lose control.
 Remember, kids are just kids and they don’t have fully developed brains when they are toddlers.
-By being understanding and calm you can get through these bad times and enjoy the good a whole lot more!
+By being understanding and calm, you can get through these toddler tantrums and enjoy the good times a whole lot more!